SUCCESSFUL IMPLEMENTATION OF PROJECT PORTFOLIO MANAGEMENT

 Two management meetings have become well established in this process.
 Resource conflicts (3) are usually resolved by resource managers and team leaders in a “resource conflict resolution meeting.”
 In these meetings, operational resource problems such as sickness and overbooking of employees are resolved, or changes resulting from new strategic priorities are implemented in current projects.
 Conflicts that cannot be resolved are escalated to the project steering committee (4).
 The members of this committee monitor the content-related progress of the projects, approve re-budgeting measures within specified limits, and decide on project completion or discontinuation.
 Only issues that cannot be answered within this process are escalated to the portfolio board meeting.

-On the whole, transparency about the progress and requirements of the projects is mandatory for PPM, since a good data basis is a prerequisite for making well-founded company-wide decisions.
+On the whole, transparency about the progress and requirements of the projects is mandatory for PPM and making well-founded company-wide decisions.
 PPM is not possible without transparent operational project processing!

 What Should You Do Next?